What Happens When We sleep?

 How many hours of sleep do we need?

-The National Sleep Foundation reviewed hundreds of validated research studies about sleep duration and came to an agreement on the amount of sleep that people need.
+The National Sleep Foundation reviewed hundreds of validated research studies about sleep duration and came to an agreement on the number of hours of sleep that we need.

-Your age, activity level and overall health impact the amount of sleep that you need.
+Age, activity level, chronic illness and overall health impact the amount of sleep that we need.
 However on average most adults require between 7 – 9 hours sleep each night.

 How much sleep do we get?